 Mitigation — the part nobody tells you about

-This is the part of code enforcement that most homeowners don't know exists, and it's frequently the most consequential.
-Once the underlying violation is corrected (the unpermitted work permitted and finaled, the code issue physically resolved, the failing inspection cleared), the property owner can submit a mitigation request to the Code Enforcement Board or Special Magistrate asking for a reduction of the accumulated assessment.
+This is the part of code enforcement that most homeowners don't know exists, and it is frequently the most consequential.
+Once the underlying violation is corrected (the unpermitted work permitted and finaled, the code issue physically resolved, the failing inspection cleared), the property owner may submit a mitigation request to the Code Enforcement Board or Special Magistrate asking for a reduction of the accumulated assessment.

 What to do if you've been cited